Prescription Medication:

 The administration of prescription medication to a student during school hours may be deemed necessary by your healthcare provider.
-Ohio Revised Code 3313.713 states that no prescription medication can be dispensed by CHCA personnel without a consent form signed by parent/guardian and by a healthcare provider.
+Ohio Revised Code 3313.713 states that no prescription medication can be dispensed by CHCA personnel without a consent form signed by a parent/guardian and by a healthcare provider.
 A medication permission form should be completed prior to sending any medication to the school.

 To request the assistance of school personnel to give medication: